Sp3ctro/Uncentive/_posts/2022-09-17-dont-worry.md

 You have "winning" days 51% of the time, and "losing" days 49% of the time

-So over the long-term, you'll average out to make \$0.05 per day
+So over the long-term, you'll average out to make \$0.05 per day.

 But if you check your damn pension every day, you're not going to experience this "long timeframe" behavior of earning \$0.05 per day.